 Emma Zang-Schwartz, MPH

-Emma is master of tone and official quizmaster for Because Health and a gladiator for environmental health.
-Her passion for this project came from her studies.
-She recently graduated from the Mailman School of Public health at Columbia University where she focused on health education and helping people learn to become agents of change.
+Emma is a gladiator for health education.
+She helped launch Because Health and knows what it means to live and breathe these environmental health tips.
+She now works as an account executive at SciMentum helping larger healthcare companies educate others about their products.
+She graduated from the Mailman School of Public health at Columbia University where she focused on health education and helping people learn to become agents of change.
 She also worked with Sesame Workshop, the non-profit behind Sesame Street, specifically focusing on providing water, sanitation, and hygiene lessons to children and teaching them how to share those messages with their families and friends.
-While most of her efforts supporting agents of change was focused on kids, the skills are transferable - fewer board games and story books, more quizzes and top ten lists here at Because Health.
-She is excited to be at Because Health getting people amped about simple swaps they can make that will have a great impact on their health and the health of the people around them, be it through their Insta feed or IRL.
+No matter the age or content, she is excited about getting people amped about simple swaps they can make that will have a great impact on their health and the health of the people around them, be it through their Insta feed or IRL.

 Favorite Because Health Routine: Packing all the snacks in jars and reusable bags because #adulting is hard, and I don't want to get hangry at work